Massachusetts Law About Child Abuse and Neglect

 Joint Advisory Regarding School District Officials' Duty to Report Suspected Child Abuse and Neglect, Mass.
 Department of Children and Families and Department of Education, 2010.
 "Summarizes the mandated reporting law, as amended, addresses commonly asked questions about the law and the responsibilities that it imposes on school officials, and includes links to G.L. c.
 119, §§ 21 and 51A."

-Juvenile Court Department Guidelines for Court Investigator Reports, Committee for Public Counsel Services.
-Guidelines include the conduct of GAL investigations, appropriate content for GAL reports and more.
+Juvenile Court Department Guidelines for Court Investigator Reports, Mass.
+Juvenile Court Dept. Guidelines include the conduct of GAL investigations, appropriate content for GAL reports and more.

 Quick Reference on CRA (Child Requiring Assistance), Children's Law Center of Massachusetts, June 1, 2013.
 A handy guide for child advocates in Massachusetts.